adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 <span epub:type="pagebreak" id="page49" title="49"/>

 # III.
-Lash Poems and “The Burial of Sophocles"
+Last Poems and “The Burial of Sophocles"

-## “We who have bowed ourselves to time”
+## “We who have bowed ourselves to Time”

 | <span style="font-variant:small-caps;">We</span> who have bowed ourselves to time
 | Now arm an uneventful rime